-In this activity pupils will reflect on the fact that Jesus describes himself as ‘Lord of the Harvest’ and how this impacts believers lives and the rituals and purpose of Harvest festivals themselves, a time of gathering in the ‘first-fruits to share.
+In this activity pupils will reflect on the fact that Jesus describes himself as ‘Lord of the Harvest’ and how this impacts believers lives and the rituals and the purpose of Harvest festivals themselves.
+They will consider ways that harvest festivals offer believers opportunities to show gratitude to God for good gifts both physical and spiritual, by gathering in the ‘first-fruits to share.
 In the light of their learning they will consider the concept of ‘harvest of righteousness and the question ‘what on earth has harvest got to do with heaven?’

 - Why is Harvest festival used as an opportunity share with others in the UK and overseas?